Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4% · European average (2024): 63.8%

-The total maternal rate (TMR) in 2024 stands at 64.3%, showing a slight decline of 1.6 percentage points from 2023.
-Over the past five years, the TMR has been on a downward trend, averaging 68.7% between 2020 and 2024.
-This current figure is approximately 1.0 percentage point lower than the average observed during the 1990s, which was 65.3%.
-On the global scale, Switzerland holds the 14th position out of 38 countries, and within Europe, it also ranks 14th among 31 countries.
+The total maternal rate (TMR) in 2024 stands at 64.3%, showing a slight decrease of 1.6 percentage points from 2023.
+Over the past five years, the trend has been downward, with an average TMR of 68.7% between 2020 and 2024.
+When compared to the 1990s average of 65.3%, the current figure is approximately 1.0 percentage point lower.

 Total Maternal Rate (TMR) over the decades